Leukaill/Kjess.design/replit.md

+# ⚠️ CRITICAL WARNING - READ FIRST ⚠️

+## 🚨 DO NOT TOUCH DATABASE CONFIGURATION 🚨

+**NEVER MODIFY THESE FILES OR SECTIONS:**
+- **server/index.ts** lines 9-14 (database URL deletion and reload)
+- **.env file** database credentials
+- **drizzle.config.ts** database configuration

+**WHY:** The database configuration uses a special protection system to connect to the correct Supabase database.
+Modifying these files will break the application and lose data access.

+**IF YOU MUST MAKE DATABASE CHANGES:** Ask the user first and read the "Critical Configuration Notes" section below.

+---

 # Overview

 This is a sophisticated interior design company website for KJESS Designs built with React and Express.js, featuring an elegant design system using shadcn/ui components.
 The application includes contact form functionality, newsletter subscription capabilities, a dynamic navigation bar with scroll-based section detection, team showcase, testimonials, and gallery sections.
 The backend uses PostgreSQL with Drizzle ORM for data persistence.
 The project implements TypeScript throughout with a monorepo structure and shared schemas.